AbhishekPattanayak/DEVOPS/Learning GIT and GitHub/cheatsheet.md

 21. git checkout -b <branch-name>  -> creates the branch and takes you to the branch "-b" is the branch flag.

 22. Github is a service which hosts GIT.
 This is sort of a online repository where you can store your codes.

+23. git remote add origin <repo-link> - adding the repository and naming as remote.

+24. git remote remove origin - removing the origin.

+25. git push origin master - Pushing the changes to the master branch

+26. Do the SSH setup to connect the local repo with the remote repo.

+25. git remote set-url origin "<SSH-URL>"